djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 <small>*[[images.baluk-hana-and-method-of-fishing-for-the-red-mullet]]*, [[Thomas Allom|user.thomas-allom]]</small>

-At least since [[video.dead-poets-society]], the Latin phrase *[[Carpe Diem|t.ling.latin.carpe-diem]]* has come to mean "seize the day."
+At least since [[video.dead-poets-society]], the Latin phrase *[[Carpe Diem|t.ling.latin.carpe-diem]]* has come to mean “seize the day.”
 Essentially, grab life by the horns before it slips away.

-As [[Jack Shepherd|user.jack-shepherd]] beautifully explores in [“Carpe Diem” Doesn’t Mean “Seize the Day”](https://medium.com/the-cellar-door/carpe-diem-doesnt-mean-seize-the-day-770fbf63a820), a more accurate translation is "pluck the day."
+As [[Jack Shepherd|user.jack-shepherd]] says in [“Carpe Diem” Doesn’t Mean “Seize the Day,”](https://medium.com/the-cellar-door/carpe-diem-doesnt-mean-seize-the-day-770fbf63a820) a more accurate translation is “pluck the day.”
 It's a horticultural metaphor about gathering or harvesting the fruits of life.

 But what about the night?

 Like most entertainment, roleplaying games are often fitted in after the sun goes down.
 Typical sessions last three to five hours and often stretch past midnight.
 All-nighters are glamorized legend-fodder.
 Pluck those zombies, harvest the magic items, and seize the stronghold before the sun comes up!

-Writing too has its nocturnal mystique. [[user.james-baldwin]] wrote in [[book.nothing-personal]] about how the grim realizations of 4am (a "devastating hour"), could in turn be a source of strength. [[Kafka|user.franz-kafka]] wrote ruefully of sleep: "Just think how many thoughts a blanket smothers while one lies alone in bed."
+Writing too has its nocturnal mystique. [[user.james-baldwin]] wrote in [[book.nothing-personal]] about how the grim realizations of 4am (a “devastating hour”), could in turn be a source of strength. [[Kafka|user.franz-kafka]] wrote ruefully of sleep: “Just think how many thoughts a blanket smothers while one lies alone in bed.”
 Proust, Plath, Fitzgerald, T.S.
 Eliot and George Sand are among the many writers famed to do their best work at night.

 Regardless of quality, as the father of a wakeful two year old, [[night time is often write time|idea.night-time-write-time]] for me.